indigo-dc/oidc-agent/gitbook/oidc-agent-server/options.md

 debug purposes.
 If enabled, sensitive information (among others refresh tokens and client credentials) are logged to the system log.

+### `--json`
+Enables json output for values like agent socket and pid.
+Useful when starting the agent via scripts.

 ### `--kill`
 This will kill the currently running agent.
 The agent to be killed is identified by the `OIDCD_PID` environment variable.
 On a server this environment variable